CHAPTER IV - FACILITIES POLICY

 1. The library provides meeting rooms for community use as a free public service.

 a.
 Meeting rooms are booked on a “first come, first served” basis.
-The library reserves some dates for library use.
+The library will priortize meeting spaces for library programs.
 Library patrons may use the library’s website to check for availability and to reserve a room or they may call the library at 920.967.3690.

 b.
 Donations to the library for use of its meeting rooms are accepted but not required.

 1) The Company E Room for 30 to 150 people.

 2) The Gegan Room (boardroom) for 14 or fewer people.

 3) Two Study Rooms on the main floor for up to 4 or fewer people each.

 2. Allowed meeting room uses: examples (not inclusive)

 a.
 Events, programs and activities organized, sponsored or conducted by the library.

 b.
 Club events (veterans, youth, sports, service, etc.).